When I talk with some other evangelism trainers, we often encounter the question

 How soon do we need to share the gospel with some one?

-Because we believe in the radical importance of a person’s salvation, we want them to know now.
+Since we believe in the radical importance of a person’s salvation, we want each person to know that truth now.
+We have urgency.

-But we don’t want to be a stubborn jerk or obnoxiously repulsive evangelist.
+But with that urgency to share the gospel, we do not want to be the unfriendly jerk or obnoxiously repulsive evangelist.

-We want to have some kind of relational equity to freely talk about our faith and their journey.
+We feel a need to have some kind of relational equity where we can freely talk about our faith and their journey.

 - Patience – time to build relational trust.